 Ms. La Porta Drago also collaborated on the design and management of several projects.
 These include a new office tower for Mitsui Fudosan in Tokyo; Yinji Plaza, a mixed-use development in Zhengzhou, China; Star Harbor International Center, a mixed-use development in Shanghai, China; Torre Iberdrola, an office tower in Bilbao, Spain; Torre Costanera, an office tower in Santiago, Chile; Centro Municipal de Distrito Sudoeste, a municipal office complex and community center in Rosario, Argentina; 1900 K Street, an office building in Washington, D.C.; and the Cole Eye Institute at the Cleveland Clinic in Cleveland, Ohio.

-Ms. La Porta Drago received a Master of Architecture from Cornell University and a Bachelor of Architecture from the University of Buenos Aires.
+Ms. La Porta Drago is a Lecturer at Yale School of Architecture.
+She received a Master of Architecture from Cornell University and a Bachelor of Architecture from the University of Buenos Aires.